 - Security deposit

 - Lease

 - Credit check

-- Reasonable accommodations/ modifications
+- Reasonable accomodations/ modifications

 - Complaint

 - Eviction

 - Rent escrow

-give it to the court.
+them time to do them, you can go to court and ask to use rent escrow.
+You will have to fill out a form and give it to the court.
 You can usually get the form at the clerk of courts office.
 Then, the court will decide if you can use rent escrow.
 You will have to go to court to show the court why you need rent escrow and your landlord can fight it.